We’ve developed a microfluidsystem based technology that offers a solution for Self Sampling.

 - 25 µL of blood was applied to 20 Capitainer qDBS channels

-- Caffeine concentration was measured by an accredited LC-MS/MS method
+- Caffeine concentration was measured in all samples by an accredited LC-MS/MS method

 Source: Evaluation study by Dr Olof Beck, Analysis of caffeine by LC-MS/MS method.
 2020 March 16